nitinsaimajji/Gender-Recognition-By-Voice/README.md

 voice1
-# Gender detection by voice.
+# Gender recognition by voice.